 - Driving while eligibility is suspended-not less than \$10.00 or more than \$30.00. - The student life office will collect all traffic fines or parking fines imposed by the university.
-Grades and transcripts will be withheld from the students who have

-- Repeated traffic violations could result in the termination of on-campus vehicle privileges. - Second offense of parking in a tow-away zone will result in vehicle being towed at student expense.
+Grades and transcripts will be withheld from the students who have unpaid violations from the university.
+Unpaid fines will be turned over to the business office. - Repeated traffic violations could result in the termination of on-campus vehicle privileges. - Second offense of parking in a tow-away zone will result in vehicle being towed at student expense.